-3-Year BSN Program
+3-Year BSN Program in Addison

-- Direct entry into the nursing program - start taking nursing courses in your first year
+Start taking nursing courses in your first year

-- Qualifying transfer credits accepted
+Qualifying transfer credits accepted

-- A community of support and personalized attention
+A community of support and personalized attention

-- CCNE-accredited BSN degree program
+CCNE-accredited BSN degree program

-- High-tech nursing labs and experienced faculty
+High-tech nursing labs and experienced faculty

 Applied learning in both the Chamberlain SIMCARE CENTER™ and the on-site clinical setting gives nursing students the opportunity to work alongside faculty members, peers and experienced nurses as they practice their patient-care nursing skills directly.